Null integrability and photon phenomenology in the accelerated Schwarzschild black hole: Null geodesics in dimensionless variables

 and $h_i$ given by the horizons

 Assuming that $\xi_0$ is a turning point, we then obtain the solution for the dimensionless coordinate time $\tau=t/m$ as

 where

-and each primitive uses the radial invariants and preimages, i.e. $\wp\,\bigl(z_{H_{i}};\,\tilde g_{2}^{(r)},\tilde g_{3}^{(r)}\bigr)=H_{i}$.
+and each primitive uses the radial invariants and preimages, i.e. $\wp\,\bigl(z_{H_{i}};\,g_{2}^{(r)},g_{3}^{(r)}\bigr)=H_{i}$.

 Equations \eqref{eq:xi_r0_solution}, \eqref{eq:nu_solution}, \eqref{eq:phi_solution}, and \eqref{eq:tau_solution} provide a complete analytic solution for null geodesics in the static C-metric throughout the subextremal domain $a\in(0,\tfrac12)$.
-In Figure \ref{Fig:flybyorbits}, we plotted two examples for a very large value of $a$, to clearly show the impact of the acceleration parameter.
+In Figure \ref{Fig:flybyorbits}, we plotted two examples for a value of $a$ close to the upper bound $1/2$, to clearly show the impact of the acceleration parameter.
 The two horizons are very close together, and it is clearly visible how the flyby orbits deviate from plane motion.
 Also, Figure \ref{Fig:inspiral} shows an example of an orbit that comes from infinity and spirals on an off-equatorial circular orbit.

 In summary, qualitative structure and turning points are as follows: \begin{enumerate}[label=\roman*)]